CONTRACT LAW II - 2020/1

 The assessment strategy is designed to provide students with the opportunity to demonstrate ability to identify issues and the relevant law, analyse and apply the law.
 The assessment addresses all learning outcomes listed above.

 This module, taken together with Law of Contract I, forms one of the core modules for the purposes of the Qualifying Law Degree.
-This module will be assessed by a 3000 word coursework.
+This module will be assessed by one 2500-word coursework worth 80% of the module mark and one 1-hour MCQ assessment worth 20% of the module mark.

 A sample formative assessment question, to be returned with comments.
 General feedback in a revision lecture at the end of the semester.